 Vehicle access is limited to the designated open routes.

 - All vehicles including OHVs (Off-Highway Vehicles) are prohibited from cross-country travel.

 - OHV recreation is allowed but available route mileage is extremely limited (11 miles of graveled road); open routes are marked with brown, numbered fiberglass posts.

 - No shooting within 150 yards of any developed area.

-Beginning May 21st, 2021, the BLM Central Coast Field Office will be issuing seasonal fire restrictions(View Fire Order).
+Beginning May 21st, 2021, the BLM Central Coast Field Office will be issuing seasonal fire restrictions(View News Release).
 This includes a temporary limitation on target shooting.

 There are no designated target shooting areas in the Central Coast Field Office area, however, Public Lands managed by the Bureau of Land Management are open to target shooting except when prohibited by other applicable laws and regulations.